Dermaplaning is a form of exfoliation that is quickly picking up in popularity in the beauty world due to the instantly visible results it gives.

 If your skin is sensitive and tends to react to treatments like this, I would highly recommend the Hyaluronic Acid serum followed by your day/evening moisturizer.

-One thing I would recommend you to stay away from in the next 24 hours after dermaplaning is retinol and this is purely from my experience.
+Two things I would recommend you to stay away from in the next 24 – 48 hours after dermaplaning is exfoliation and retinol and this is purely from my experience.

 I wasn’t enjoying the strong tingling sensation retinol gave my freshly exfoliated skin. *cringes*